Go Sailor

-Go Sailor was an American, short-lived Berkeley-based twee pop band.
+Go Sailor was a short-lived San Francisco and Sacramento based pop punk band.
 Its members included Rose Melberg of Tiger Trap and The Softies (guitar, vocals), Paul Curran of Crimpshrine (bass) and Amy Linton of Henry's Dress (later of The Aislers Set) (drums).
 They recorded three 7-inch singles and an album on Lookout!
 Records in 1996, the latter of which collected the singles tracks and two compilation appearances.
 After their breakup their songs "Ray of Sunshine" and "Together Forever in Love" were included on the soundtrack to the movie But I'm a Cheerleader.